usalu/semio/README.md

 ## When should I design with semio?

 If you design storeys, walls, windows, slabs, roofs by moving them around, changing individual dimensions of those, then you should stick to your BIM tool ❌

-If you design atmospheres based on hand drawn sketches, eager to find the right shape based on surfaces with one-of-each-kind morphology, then you should stick to your 3d tool ❌
+If you design unique atmospheres by hand drawn sketches, eager to find the right shape based on surfaces with one-of-each-kind morphology, then you should stick to your 3d tool ❌

+If you design high-resolution blobs by sophisticated rules, statistical noise, intersection-based entropy, then you should stick to your solver tool ❌

-If you design typologies which you iteratively detail and you want to test systems where you are tinkering about rules, exceptions and metrics then you should use semio ✅
+If you design custom typologies by iteretively detailing types and variants based on metrics, then you should use semio ✅

 # Getting started